jaydeethree/Home-Assistant-weatherdotcom/README.md

 1. In Home Assistant Settings, select DEVICES & SERVICES, then ADD INTEGRATION.
 2. Select the "Weather.com" integration.
 3. Enter your Weather.com API key and submit.
-4. After the integration setup is complete, you can select "Configure" to change language, latitude, and longitude.

 [Back to top](#top)